 Nick began to practice litigation at one of the largest law firms in the world, White & Case LLP, at their New York world headquarters in a team of roughly 1,200 attorneys.
 Nick stood out because of his ability to communicate with international clients in their native language (Nick is fluent in French, German, English, Portuguese, and understands several other languages) and his relentless approach in litigation matters.
 Before Nick turned 30, he had already represented the governments of various countries in international conflicts and authored a plethora of books and legal articles.

 Nick has always focused on federal cases.
-When he opened his own law firm, Nick was perhaps the only lawyer in the U.S. that only took federal cases (besides immigration lawyers) and quickly built a practice known and sought after across the entire United States.
+When he opened his own federal defense law firm, Nick was perhaps the only lawyer in the U.S. that only took federal cases (besides immigration lawyers) and quickly built a practice known and sought after across the entire United States.
 Nick has served as lead counsel in federal litigation matters in more than 35 states and Nick has argued cases before FBI and U.S. Attorney’s Offices in every corner of the country—including in some of the country’s most watched federal investigations.

 Called by media stations as national expert for federal cases and trusted by clients for his exclusive focus on federal matters, Nick now offers his knowledge and help to the good people of Milwaukee, Wisconsin.

 95% of all criminal cases are state cases.
 That means the vast majority of lawyers spend 95% of their time defending drunk drivers, shoplifters, and people accused of domestic violence.